USask-BINFO/SyntenyLink/README.md

     $ makeblastdb -in ref_cds.fa -dbtype prot -out ref_cds

     $ blastall -i query_cds.fasta -p blastn -d ref_cds -m 8 -e 1e-5 -F F -v 5 -b 5 -o abc_blastn.blast -a 4

-Note: You need to select the most suitable a1 and a2 parameter values for your data, which accounts for adjusting weights of the graph.

 \- Output The execution of SyntenyLink\_wg outputs number of output files matching the number of subgenomes in the species of interest: